thakurajayL/quality-share/docs/stories.md

 *   **Story 3.4:** As a visitor, I want to access an "About" page that explains the project's mission and philosophy, so that I can understand what Quality Share is about.
 *   **Story 3.5:** As a visitor, I want to see a "View on GitHub" link in the site's footer, so that I can easily find the project's source code.
 *   **Story 3.6:** As a visitor, I want the website to be usable and readable on different screen sizes (desktop, tablet, mobile), so that I can access content from any device.
+*   **Story 3.7:** As a project owner, I want to add my LinkedIn profile link with a logo in the site's footer, so that visitors can easily connect with me.
+*   **Story 3.8:** As a visitor, I want to be able to view the project's architectural decisions, so that I can understand the rationale behind the system's design.
+*   **Story 3.9:** As a visitor, I want to be able to access a glossary of terms, so that I can understand the terminology used in the project.
+*   **Story 3.10:** As a visitor, I want to see separate menus for "research papers", "blogs", and "root cause analysis", so that I can easily filter and browse the content by type.
+*   **Story 3.11:** As a user, I want to be able to provide feedback on whether an article was useful, so that I can help improve the quality of the curated content.

+---

+## Epic 4: NFRs & Analytics

+*   **Story 4.1:** As a project owner, I want to integrate a secrets scanning tool into the CI/CD workflow, so that we can prevent accidental commitment of secrets.
+*   **Story 4.2:** As a developer, I want to receive email notifications for any CI/CD pipeline failures, so that I can promptly investigate and resolve issues.
+*   **Story 4.3:** As a project owner, I want to implement Google Analytics with a cookie consent banner, so that we can gather website usage data while respecting user privacy.
+*   **Story 4.4:** As a project owner, I want to enable `Dependabot` to automatically scan our dependencies for vulnerabilities, so that we can keep our project secure.